 Space Rocks workshops are free to public schools and public libraries; no academic, government, business,

 religious, political, or private funding is requested; instead, please consider helping hungry and homeless people

 by supporting the Amos House soup kitchen and shelters in Rhode Island www.AmosHouse.com

-are requested to click the student preparation
+are requested to click link number 1. below

-link below and read the contents in advance.
+and read the contents in preparation.